RenderKit/ospray/doc/api.md

                                              contributions will halt when this value
                                              is reached.
 A value of zero or less turns this off.

+  bool     estimateValueRanges         true  Enable heuristic estimation of value
+                                             ranges which are used in internal
+                                             acceleration structures as well as for
+                                             determining the volume's overall value
+                                             range.
+When set to `false`, the user *must* specify
+                                             `clampMaxCumulativeValue`, and all
+                                             value ranges will be assumed [0,
+                                             `clampMaxCumulativeValue`].
+Disabling
+                                             this switch may improve volume commit
+                                             time, but will make volume rendering
+                                             less efficient.
   -------- ----------------------- --------  ---------------------------------------
   : Configuration parameters for particle volumes.